wso2/docs-is/en/identity-server/next/docs/deploy/get-started/run-the-product.md

     </session-config>
     ```

-!!! info "Restrict Access to the WSO2 IS console and Web Applications"
+!!! info "Restrict Access to the WSO2 Identity Server console and Web Applications"
-    You can restrict access to the WSO2 IS console by binding the WSO2 IS console with selected IP addresses.
+    You can restrict access to the WSO2 Identity Server console by binding the WSO2 Identity Server console with selected IP addresses.
 You can achieve this by having a load balancer in your deployment before the server.

 ## Shut the server down and restart the server